AgoraIO-Community/flutter_call_subtitles/docs/SUBTITLES.md

 You will notice the code above prints out an array of numbers that only mean something to you if you are an all-knowing AI.
 These numbers are generated using [Google's Protocol Buffers](https://protobuf.dev) (also refered to as protobuf).

 Protobufs encode data in a platform-agnostic way.
-This means that apps or software can retrieve this data and serialize it according to their language.
+This means that apps or software can retrieve and serialize this data according to their language.

 ## Decode the Transcription
 We will use a Protocol Buffer to decode the message.
 In this case, we will serialize the random-looking numbers into an object called `Message`.